ditsing/ruaft/README.md

 ## Raft

 Raft is the algorithm behind the famous key-value store [etcd](https://github.com/etcd-io/etcd).
 It helps replicas of a distributed application to reach consensus on internal state.
-Raft maintains a log that consists of entries.
-Each entry carries one piece of data (commonly referred to as a "command") for the application.
-Once an entry is committed to the log, it will never be changed or removed across all replicas.
-Entries are appended to the end of the log linearly, which guarantees that the log never diverges.
+Raft maintains an array of entries, collectively known as the log.
+Each entry carries one piece of data for the application.
+Once an entry is committed to the log, it will never be changed or removed.
+Entries are appended to the end of the log linearly, which guarantees that the log never diverges across replicas.
+The log as a whole, represents the internal state of the application.
+Replicas of the same application agree on the log entries, and thus agree on the internal state.

 ## APIs

 Each application replica has a Raft instance that runs side by side with it.
-To add a log entry to the Raft log, the application calls `start()` with the data it wants to store.
+To add a log entry to the Raft log, the application calls `start()` with the data it wants to store (commonly referred to as a "command").
 The log entry is not committed immediately.
 Instead, when the Raft instance is sure that the log entry is agreed upon, it calls the application back via an `apply_command` callback, which is supplied by the application.

 Internally, Raft talks to other replicas of the same application via an RPC interface.
 From time to time, Raft saves its log (and other data) to a permanent storage via a `persister`.
 The log can grow without bound.
 To save storage space,